NREL/resstock/measures/ResStockArguments/README.md

 **Heating System: Heating Capacity**

 The output heating capacity of the heating system.
-If not provided, the OS-HPXML autosized default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-heating-systems'>HPXML Heating Systems</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-heating-systems'>HPXML Heating Systems</a>) is used.

 - **Name:** ``heating_system_heating_capacity``
 - **Type:** ``String``